 What is the definition of Design Thinking in banking

-Design Thinking in banking is a five-stage process used to architect digital financial products and consists of the following steps: Empathize, Define, Ideate, Prototype, Test.
-All the stages can be explained through the Double Diamond model.
+Design Thinking in banking is a powerful process used to architect digital financial products in 5 steps: Empathize, Define, Ideate, Prototype, Test.
+But it's not that easy, let's explain it through the Double Diamond model.
 The first diamond is known as Problem.
 It collects data through divergence and prioritizes key insights through convergence.
 The second diamond is about Solution and starts from diverging all possible solutions based on extracted insights and converging all into a prototype, which, at the end, is tested and delivered according to previously defined criteria.

 Let’s explore each stage of design thinking in banking:

 Empathize digital banking users